 - Parents teach all the really important life lessons

 - Remember, they aren't "little adults."
 You know far more than your children do

 - Look for hidden skills and talents - encourage them as appropriate

 - Important lessons need repetition - repeat them consistently and often

 - Most education needs to happen before they reach adolescence (age 11-13 depending on the kid).
 Once those hormones kick in, kids will be driven toward independence and may not listen to you as much.

 - A family can't be a full democracy - kids don't have the knowledge, skills, or life experience to make good decisions yet

-- As they get older, you can bring them into the decision making process when you feel it's appropriate
+- As they get older, you can bring them into the decision making process when you feel they're ready, and when it's appropriate

 - "Because I said so" is a perfectly good reason

-- Stick to your decisions - don't let your kids pester you into changing your mind
+- Stick to good decisions - don't let your kids pester you into changing your mind

 - Be clear in your directives to kids - don't "ask" them to do something - say "it's time to put your toys away and get ready for bed"

 - Don't argue or negotiate with younger kids - most can't understand adult logic yet, just their own selfish wants and needs.
 You'll have better luck after they're 8-10 years old, depending on the kid.